renepickhardt/doc/VirtualCluster.md

 ## Hostnames and SSH Config

-First adapt your `~/.ssh/config` to list both machines as `VLB1` and `VLB2`.
+First adapt your `~/.ssh/config` and `etc/hosts` to list both machines as `VLB1` and `VLB2`.
 Then cofigure the remote hostnames:

     echo "VLB1" | ssh VLB1 "cat | sudo tee /etc/hostname"
     echo "127.0.0.1 VLB1" | ssh VLB1 "cat | sudo tee -a /etc/hosts"

+Similarly for VLB2.

 Remark: A drawback of this approach is that each time the 2nd command is executed a new line is appended at to /etc/hosts.
 In particular the command is not idempotent.
 An alternative variant would be to use `sed` for a global string replacement, which has similar issues. `sed s/VLB/VLB1/g` transforms `VLB -> VLB1 -> VLB11`.

-Similarly for VLB2.
-Now restart the VMS

-    ssh VLB1 'sudo init 6'
-    ssh VLB2 'sudo init 6'

-and log in to see the new hostnames are working as expected.
+Maybe `sed s/VLB$/VLB1/g` could work.

+Also it would be nice to set /etc/hosts correctly on the remote, but this gets too far.
+It seems [zookeper](http://zookeeper.apache.org/) is the right tool for this kind of problems.

 ## Network check